Max Baucus: Political positions

 As a Democratic member of the Senate, Baucus was conservative, and frequently broke with his party on the issues of taxes, the environment, health care, and gun control.
 The web site That's My Congress gives him a 23 percent rating on progressive issues it tracks.
 NARAL Pro-Choice America's political action committee endorsed Baucus during his 2008 election campaign.

 Civil rights

-The American Civil Liberties Union rated Baucus at 60 percent in December 2002, indicating a mixed civil rights voting record.
+The American Civil Liberties Union gave Baucus a 60 percent rating in December 2002, indicating a mixed civil rights voting record.